seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 example, variables are only live (readable and writable) within the source block that they are defined in.
 In functional languages, values are only readable after they have been defined.
-Though this is a very obvious concept, it is non-trivial to model in LLVM, because it has no notion of scoping in this sense, and does not want to be tied to a language's scoping rules.
+Though this is a very obvious concept, it is non-trivial to model in LLVM37, because it has no notion of scoping in this sense, and does not want to be tied to a language's scoping rules.

-In order to handle this, the LLVM debug format uses the metadata attached to llvm instructions to encode line number and scoping information.
+In order to handle this, the LLVM37 debug format uses the metadata attached to llvm37 instructions to encode line number and scoping information.
 Consider the following C fragment, for example:

 .. code-block:: c